hikari-py/hikari/docs/guide/index.md

 ## Intents

 Discord outlines intents as what your bot/application **intends** on implementing and using.
-Most intents are unpriveleged (meaning no authorization is necessary) where some are **priveleged**, meaning Discord must manually authorize your bot to access information provided by those intents once your bot reaches a certain threshold of guilds.
+Most intents are unprivileged (meaning no authorization is necessary) where some are **privileged**, meaning Discord must manually authorize your bot to access information provided by those intents once your bot reaches a certain threshold of guilds.
 A list of all publicly documented intents can be found [here](https://discord.com/developers/docs/events/gateway#list-of-intents).

 ## REST (HTTP)